pnp/script-samples/scripts/powerapps-bulk-useraccess/README.md

 ## Summary

-This powershell script will Add/Remove/Modify mutiple(bulk) users access to/from one or multiple PowerApps from CSV file....
+This PowerShell script will Add/Remove/Modify multiple(bulk) users access to/from one or multiple PowerApps from CSV file....

 CSV file columns details